1-What is the first rule of Bowl Busters?

 1 What the first rule of Bowl Busters?

 Keep it fun.
 We are supportive and encouraging to all bowlers no matter their skill level.
 Celebrating a good shot, even by your opponent, is good form.
 Similarly, there is no shame in a bowl gone bad; it happens to all of us.
-What happens at Bowl Busters, stays at Bowl Busters.
 Take the game serious enough to learn how it’s played, not so serious that it’s no longer fun for other people.
-Loosen up, blow off work, responsibilities, cares of the world and enjoy the fine company of other women who like a good rolle on the grass.
+Loosen up, blow off work, responsibilities, cares of the world and enjoy the fine company of other women who like a good roll on the grass.

 2 What time do we begin?